FarronF/limerick-council-meetings/meetings/2017/12/18-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 20th November 2017.md

 footpaths from the penalties list for fear it would discourage families who cycle to

-school with their young children.---
+school with their young children.
+---
 7

 **NOTICES OF MOTION**